mui/material-ui/docs/src/pages/guides/minimizing-bundle-size/minimizing-bundle-size.md

 ## Bundle size matters

 The bundle size of Material-UI is taken very seriously.
-We take size snapshots on every commit for every package and critical parts of those packages ([view latest snapshot](/size-snapshot)).
+We take size snapshots on every commit for every package and critical parts of those packages ([view the latest snapshot](/size-snapshot)).
 Combined with [dangerJS](https://danger.systems/js/) we can inspect [detailed bundle size changes](https://github.com/mui-org/material-ui/pull/14638#issuecomment-466658459) on every Pull Request.